wodenx/Bodiless-JS/packages/bodiless-layouts/README.md

-To facilitate custom previews, the flow container provides a React context informing each component whether it is being rendered in the component selector or on the actua page.
+To facilitate custom previews, the flow container provides a React context informing each component whether it is being rendered in the component selector or on the actual page.
 A component can use this to change the way it renders in each context.
 For example:
 ```js
 import { ifComponentSelector } from '@bodiless/layouts';